isolver/ioHub/docs/iohub/quickstart.rst

 .. note::

-    This QuickStart Guide is intended to give a fast introduction to how use the ioHub and PsychoPy packages together by going through the process of 'porting' two PsychoPy demo's to use ioHub for device event reporting.
+    This QuickStart Guide gives a fast introduction to using the ioHub and PsychoPy packages together by 'porting' two existing PsychoPy demos to use ioHub for device event reporting.

     Not all the functionality of the ioHub is covered, nor are all device types.
     For a more complete review of the ioHub package features and how to use them, see the ioHub User Manual section.